 TFP: What inspired its conception and the creation of the lunch menu?

 S: We were in Australia for the past three to four years, so we wanted to bring the culture here.
 We started off by giving our bowls very fancy names like “Crabby Bowls” or “Sesame Street” but I realised that people can’t resonate around these names as they don’t know what’s happening there.
 So we tweaked it in the next week to “diet bowls”.
 If your goal is keto, if you’re on a keto diet, go for the Keto Bowl.
+Reading these kiss my keto reviews would help you cull the right keto supplement.
 If you’re on a Paleo diet, go for the Paleo Bowl.
 It’s straight-forward, it’s clear and the benefit behind these diet-specific bowls that it’s even easier to relate to because you can just google the definition of Paleo to find out that it’s llike a caveman diet, no processed food, no sugar, no added sugar.

 TFP: How has your own cooking or eating become healthier over the years?

 S: From my personal experience, because I was very fat in the past, and I went for a no-carb diet, I lost a significant amount of weight back in army days.
 But after that when I started eating carbs here and there, I ballooned up again.
 So I learnt htat your body can’t get used to the fact that if you’re too extreme, your body can’t get used to that.
 So it’s good to have a consistent, small amount of carbohydrates everyday, I mean, in proportion to your proteins and your vegetables, to keep it sustainable.